VirtuaCreative/blog/_posts/2016-04-02-upgrade-jekyll-2-to-3-gh-pages.md

 If your project on GitHub already has a `CNAME` pointing to your custom domain, you'd need just to import it to GitLab and add a `gitlab-ci.yml` configuration file like [this][carte-noire-ci].
 Then you just specify the Jekyll version on your `Gemfile` and that's it!
 No stress, no redirects, no problems! :+1:

 [Setting up your site on GitLab Pages][blog-gitlab-pages] will be the subject of our very [next post](#){: .scroll-link data-id="next-post"}.
-We'll try to bring you video tutorials to make it easier to follow.
+We'll try to bring you video tutorials to make it easier to follow through.

 We'll migrate this blog to GitLab Pages soon! :smiley: